 A recent post on andcards blog “Collaborative Features to Look for in Workspace Software,” generated quite a buzz among the readers.
-One of them raised the question, “Is UX (user experience) critical to coworking software?” believing that software should be practical rather than flawless.
+One of them raised the question, “Is user experience (UX) critical to coworking software?” believing that software should be practical rather than flawless.

-It’s an interesting question in that it implies that it’s unnecessary to use a professional solution.
+It’s an interesting question because it implies that it’s unnecessary to use a professional solution.
 I wanted to explore this more thoroughly, so in this post, we’ll focus on the importance of UX in coworking software.

 In 2019, 60% of coworking space owners listed attracting new members as their greatest challenge.
 With increasing competition, it’s getting harder.
 In 2019, WeWork had 446,000 members globally.
 That may not sound impressive, but it’s a 6,371% increase from 2015.